-$$P{ceq} = P_n - P_w \tag{2}$$
+$$P{ceq} = P_n - P_w. \tag{2}$$

-The equation for $P{ceq}$ is generally assumed to be applicable on the macro-scale (core or field scale) as long as $P{ceq}$ is taken to be a function of the wetting phase saturation, $S_w$ .
-However, it has been shown by numerous experimental investigations that $P{ceq}$ has a hysteretic relationship with saturation, i.e. the capillary pressure - saturation relationship depends on the drainage and imbibition history of the system and is not a single valued function (Morrow, 1965; Topp, 1969; Colonna et al., 1972; Collins, 1974; Lenhard, 1992).
-Hence, capillary pressure cannot be determined simply from saturation or vice versa.
+The equation for P{ceq} is generally assumed to be applicable on the macroscale (core or field scale) as long as P{ceq} is taken to be a function of the wetting phase saturation, S_w .
+However, it has been shown by numerous experimental investigations that P{ceq} has a hysteretic relationship with saturation; that is, the capillary pressure-saturation relationship depends on the drainage and imbibition history of the system and is not a single valued function [Morrow, 1965; Topp, 1969; Colonna et al., 1972; Collins, 1976; Lenhard, 1992].
+Hence capillary pressure cannot be determined simply from saturation or vice versa.

-Hassanizadeh and Grav (1990 & 1993) proposed that the capillary pressure - saturation relationship is a two-dimensional projection of a more extensive functional dependence, i.e., a third variable is needed to explicitly define the state of the system.
-They propose that the third variable is interfacial area per volume (IAV).
-For any porous system with wetting and non-wetting phases, three interfacial areas can be defined: between the two fluid phases and between each fluid phase and the solid.
-The IAV that is important to the capillary pressure - saturation relationship is the IAV between the wetting phase and the non-wetting phase which we denote as $a{wn}$ . $a{wn}$ is a parameter that depends on the distribution of the fluid phases within the system.
+[3] Hassanizadeh and Gray [1990, 1993] proposed that the capillary pressure-saturation relationship is a twodimensional projection of a more extensive functional dependence; that is, a third variable is needed to explicitly define the state of the system.
+They proposed that the third variable is interfacial area per volume (IAV).
+For any porous system with wetting and nonwetting phases, three interfacial areas can be defined: between the two fluid phases and between each fluid phase and the solid.
+The IAV that is important to the capillary pressure-saturation relationship is the IAV between the wetting phase and the nonwetting phase, which we denote as a{wn} . a{wn} , is a parameter that depends on the distribution of the fluid phases within the system.

-Reeves et al. (1996) used a numerical model to study the role of $a{wn}$ in multiphase flow using a pore-scale network model to simulate both drainage and imbibition processes.
-Their model found a difference between the $P_c$ - $S_w$ - $a{wn}$ surfaces for these two processes.
-For example, the maximum value of $a{wn}$ during drainage occurs at a wetting phase saturation just below 50%.
-For imbibition, $a{wn}$ reaches a the maximum value at a significantly lower wetting phase saturation of around 37%.
+[4] Reeves and Celia [1996] used a numerical model to study the role of a{wn} in multiphase flow using a pore-scale network model to simulate both drainage and imbibition processes.
+Their model found a difference between the P_c - S_w - a{wn} surfaces for these two processes.
+For example, the maximum value of a{wn} during drainage occurs at a wetting phase saturation just below 50%.
+For imbibition, a{wn} reaches a the maximum value at a significantly lower wetting phase saturation of around 37%.